-Hello everyone!
-This week I’ve got a special interview with a really cool couple I’ve been following on social media for a while now, Rob and Melissa from Flea Market Flipper.
-They now make a full time income by what started off as just a simple side hustle- a dream that I know many BTOP readers share!
+This week we’ve got a special interview with a really cool couple I’ve been following on social media for a while now, Rob and Melissa from Flea Market Flipper.

 I had the opportunity to sit down recently with Rob and get to know his business a little bit better.

-Hi Rob!!
-Thanks for taking the time to chat today.
-For people not familiar, explain the basics behind flea market flipping for us.
+For people not familiar, can you explain the basics behind flea market flipping for us?

 This one is tough because I sell all sorts of items.

-I like to find items for $5-$50, but will spend more if the potential is there for a great profit.
+I like to find items for $5-$50 but will spend more if the potential is there for a great profit.
 I like commercial equipment when I can find it at a good deal.
-Exercise equipment, kitchen equipment, medical equipment, patio furniture, kid items, and boat equipment are all types of things I usually like to get.
+Exercise equipment, kitchen equipment, medical equipment, patio furniture, kid items, and boat equipment are all types of things I usually look for.

 I recently sold an arcade game on eBay for $1,300 that I purchased for $100.
 I have a big vision for a huge game room someday so it’s hard to see an item like this go, but I will take that profit.